 Any tree that produces the types of nuts or fruit that squirrels enjoy is the place to locate squirrels.
 Be aware of the type of trees in the area, so you can determine if they are places squirrels may be searching for food.

-Shop around to get the right squirrel hunting weapon before leaving on your trip.
+Shop around to get the right squirrel hunting weapon before leaving on a hunting trip.
 Do some target practice using a small game weapon that works best for squirrels.
-Here are a few for you to consider:

 Use a shotgun to cover a larger amount of space during your hunt.
 The spread of a shotgun shell can cover much of a squirrel’s body at once, thus ensuring a better chance of a kill without damaging too much meat.